 Sitting on the edge of a fertile valley.
 Trees push uphill in the distance, hands on each other’s backs like a trail of army ants: Brotherhood of Green.
 Smoke fills the vale from unknown sources.
-Little lights open their eyes and blink on, as dusk descends upon the highlands.
+Little lights open their eyes blinking on, as dusk descends upon the highlands.

 Of losing that cylindrical tube that used to house and contain my grey matter, giving shape to its weekly harvest.
 Imprisoning as it may be, it certainly allowed a focused application.
 Well, I had to discard that once it ran dry.
 And did it go dry by my seeing — my resenting it?